wodo-platform/wp-nodejs-demo-microservice/README.md

 The following steps are covered in this guideline:

-- Run a local MySQL Instance
+- Run a local MySQL Instance.
-- Genereate your db schema sql file and create your database on the local MySql instance using Prisma framework
+- Genereate your db schema sql file and create your database on the local MySql instance using Prisma framework.
-- Build and start your microservices locally, establish database connectivity and run tests
+- Build and start your microservices locally, establish database connectivity and run tests.
-- Clean up and purge MySQL instance including persistance volumes and configs in cases needed
+- Clean up and purge MySQL instance including persistance volumes and configs in cases needed.

 > Note more development lifcyle steps will be added in order to incrase the development efficiency; eg: running integration and automated tests locally.